pmhuizinga/GraphTool/readme.md

 ## <a id="goal"></a>Goal
 - easy to use tool for adding and maintaining entities and relations
-- create the organisations ontology
+- create the organisations taxonomy/ontology
 - extract entities and relations from documents and create the organization's ontology based on that
 - be the master data repository (?)
 - ability to recognize an ontology 'item' using machine learning from documents